Spitfirebruh/cs110resp/README.md

-# cs110resp
+# cs110 repository
-This is for my CS110 class, just ignore this.
+This is for my CS110 class.
+ - Deaven